Ghazal 3, Verse 5

 LIFE/DEATH: {7,2}

-SHAME/HONOR: The powerfully multivalent word nang means 'honour, esteem, reputation; --shame, disgrace, infamy, ignominy' (Platts 1156); it thus flips back and forth according to context between the two possible forms of public judgment and (dis)repute.
-To prove the duality of the word, consider {99,5}, in which not nang but be-nang is clearly a powerful reproach.
-The related nangaa means both 'naked' and, secondarily, 'shameless' (Platts p.1156).
+ABOUT SHAME/HONOR: The powerfully bi-valent Persian-derived word nang means 'honour, esteem, reputation; shame, disgrace, infamy, ignominy' (see the definition above); it thus flips back and forth according to context between the two possible forms of public judgment and (dis)repute.
+It seems clear that for Ghalib the 'shame' meaning is primary: consider {47,4x}, {87,1}, and {91,8}, in which only the 'shame' meaning seems to be relevant.
+But then, to prove the duality of the word, consider {99,5}, in which not nang but be-nang , 'shameless', is clearly a powerful reproach.
+(The related Hindi-side nang or nangaa means both 'naked' and, secondarily, 'shameless'; see the definitions above.)

-Nazm, like Chishti, accuses the poet here of mere wordplay, but he is certainly doing 'meaning-play' as well.
-The similarly two-faced word 'shame' [sharm] can even explicitly become a source of pride, as in {24,1} or {83,1}.
-See also {98,8} for another piquant use of 'shame'.
+In the present verse Nazm, like Chishti, accuses Ghalib of mere wordplay, but the verse is certainly doing 'meaning-play' as well.
+The similarly two-faced word 'shame' [sharm] can even explicitly become a source of pride, as in {24,1} or especially {83,1}, where this doubleness is discussed in more detail.
+Then {83,1} should be contrasted with {83,2}, in which 'shame' clearly means something like 'honor'.
+See also {98,8} for another piquant use of 'shame'; and there's {159,3} as well.

-He may also be proud of his nakedness, as he is proud of that of Majnun in {6,1}.
-He may mean to say that only the shroud was able finally to cover him; otherwise, his whole life long he flaunted his nakedness and disgrace, even when he (outwardly? seemingly?) wore clothing.
-This is in fact just the kind of thing the lover does; his pride in his passion, and his rejection of the fine facades of the worldly, are right at the heart of the ghazal world.
-The commentators make the lover grovel.
-But Ghalib's lover is just as often unimaginably arrogant; and sometimes, as in this verse, he's both at once.
+The speaker may also be proud of his nakedness, as he is proud of that of Majnun in {6,1}.
+And in {378x,3}, the speaker says flatly that it is his 'attire of nakedness' [libaas-e ((uryaanii] that is 'glory-augmenting' [jalvah-fizaa].
+Faruqi points out (in urduu ;Gazal ke aham mo;R ) that nang-e sounds to a listener like nange , 'naked'.
+The speaker may thus suggest that only the shroud was able finally to cover him; otherwise, his whole life long he flaunted his nakedness and disgrace, even when he (outwardly? seemingly?) wore clothing.
+This is in fact just the kind of thing the lover so often does; his pride in his passion, and his rejection of the fine facades of the worldly, are at the heart of the ghazal world.
+The commentators make the speaker grovel.
+But Ghalib's speaker/lover is just as often unimaginably arrogant; and sometimes, as in this verse, he may be both at once.
+See for example {7,7}, in which Asad's corpse lies unattended and perhaps even naked, with no shroud at all, while the sorrowful speaker describes him as a 'strangely/remarkably free man'.

-The word varnah is flexible, and can suggest either a past condition or a contrafactual situation.
+The varnah can here suggest either a past condition or a contrafactual situation.
 It's also a key to the whole structure of the verse, for it signals a contrast between the clause before it and the clause after it-- but what contrast, exactly?
 The possibilities include: being 'covered' with something versus wearing 'attire'; death (in a 'shroud') versus life (in 'existence'); 'scars' and/or 'flaws' versus either 'shame' or 'honor'; 'nakedness' versus wearing 'attire'.

 Compare {220,2}, which is also about issues of shame and honor, life and death.